“A gloriously fizzy cocktail of slapstick, physical theatre and silliness”

 They’ve invited everyone.
 The dancers, the chancers, the editors, the creditors, the picketers, the hecklers, the Leavers, the Remainers, the Remoaners.
 Even the bankers.
 All the movers and shakers are gathering to hear the old man’s final message to humanity.
 But will the message ever be delivered?

-Translated and directed by Omar Elerian (Misty), this exhilarating new version of Eugène Ionesco’s tragic farce reflects on a life lived together: on what has been, what might have been, and what it all really means.
+Translated and directed by Omar Elerian (Misty), this “very silly and very funny” (Time Out) new version of Eugène Ionesco’s tragic farce reflects on a life lived together: on what has been, what might have been, and what it all really means.

 The cast features, Olivier Award-winner Kathryn Hunter, "one of the greatest stage actors alive" (Vanity Fair), Marcello Magni, co-founder of pioneering theatre company Complicité, and Olivier Award-winning choreographer and performer Toby Sedgwick.